 Do electric bikes charge when pedaling?
 The short answer is most do not, but there are a few electric bikes available that do have regenerative capabilities.
-Bike manufacture that offers regenerative equipped e-bikes will on average charge your battery less then 10%, and if you are really careful and break lightly when coming up to stop lights and going down hills, you may be able to get a regenerative charge as high as 20% but most likely lower.
+Bike manufacturer that offers regenerative equipped e-bikes will on average charge your battery less then 10%, and if you are really careful and break lightly when coming up to stoplights and going down hills, you may be able to get a regenerative charge as high as 20% but most likely lower.

 What is regenerative braking?

 Regenerative braking is when an electric bike uses its braking system and motor to recapture some of the bikes kinetic energy and convert it into electricity, and this energy is used to charge the e-bike’s battery.
 With a typical braking system, the brakes are applied, and this will create friction, this friction will then slow or stop your bike.

 The surface of the road and the surface of the slowing wheel also produces friction.
 This friction generates kinetic energy, and this energy is dissipated into the air.
 In short, this heat energy is wasted.
 Regenerative power captures some of this energy but is not very efficient.
 A regenerative electric bike uses the motor to slow the bike down.

 When the rider squeezes the brakes, the controller puts the bikes electric motor into reverse mode, causing the motor to run backward and slow the bike down.

 When the motor is running backward, this turns the motor into an electrical generator and produces electricity that can be fed back to the battery.
 The controller will decide when the motor should be reversed, and send back electrical energy to charge the battery.

 In a regenerative braking system, the idea is to get the motor to run backward and to use the momentum of the mechanical energy to puts the motor into reverse.